 The Philippine Charity Sweepstake Office (PCSO) is the official operator of lotteries in the country.
-Its portfolio of games is huge and diversified and today, we will take a deeper look at all of the opportunities.
+Its portfolio of games is huge and diversified, and today, we will take a more in-depth look at all of the opportunities.

 What Is Philippine Charity Sweepstake Office (PCSO)?

 You can find more information at the PCSO website.
-PCSO is the government agency set up for the purpose of generating funds for health and medical assistance programs, as well as various charities.
+PCSO is the government agency set up to generate funds for health and medical assistance programs, as well as various charities.
 These goals are accomplished through the sale of lottery tickets.
 A portion of the proceeds generated via each drawing goes to causes that benefit the entire Philippine society.

 Lotteries that PCSO Offers

-The PCSO lotto portfolio is pretty large and diversified.
-You can find out more about the individual games and each individual PCSO lotto draw here (more information in the coming sections).
+The PCSO lotto portfolio is pretty broad and diversified.
+You can find out more about the individual games and each PCSO lotto draw here (more information in the coming sections).

 Let’s have a quick overview of the games:

-- UltraLotto 6/58: the game with the most challenging odds is also known for the biggest prizes.
+- 6 58 Lotto: the game with the most challenging odds is also known for the biggest prizes.
 UltraLotto 6/58 has three drawings per week and a minimum guaranteed jackpot of 50 million pesos.
 If there’s no winner for the respective drawing, the sum will roll over until it’s eventually won.

-- GrandLotto 6/55: a similar game but the numerical pool is smaller.
+- 6 55 Lotto: a similar game but the numerical pool is smaller.
 Players who match six digits for the respective drawing can claim a jackpot that starts at 30 million pesos.
 Drawings take place three times per week.

-- SuperLotto 6/49: a standard 6/49 game, SuperLotto is quite popular in the Philippines.
-Originally, it had only one drawing per week but due to popular demand, the number increased to three drawings.
+- 6 49 Lotto: a standard 6/49 game, SuperLotto is quite popular in the Philippines.
+Initially, it had only one drawing per week, but due to popular demand, the number increased to three drawings.
 There’s a minimum guaranteed jackpot of 16 million pesos that will roll over until won.

-- MegaLotto 6/45: the MegaLotto was launched back in 1997 and it’s one of the oldest PCSO lottos.
+- 6 45 Lotto: the MegaLotto was launched back in 1997, and it’s one of the oldest PCSO lottos.
 There’s a minimum guaranteed jackpot of nine million pesos and favorable odds in comparison to those for the other games.

-- Lotto 6/42: the game was launched in 1995 and ever since, it has been a PCSO staple.
-Currently, there are three drawings per week and the minimum guaranteed jackpot is six million pesos.
+- 6 42 Lotto: the game was launched in 1995 and ever since, it has been a PCSO staple.
+Currently, there are three drawings per week, and the minimum guaranteed jackpot is six million pesos.

-- 6-Digit Game: a 6D ticket costs 10 pesos, making it one of the most affordable PCSO lotteries.
+- 6 Digit: a 6D ticket costs 10 pesos, making it one of the most affordable PCSO lotteries.
 This is an exclusive game for Luzon players and to participate, they have to choose a six-digit number in the range from 000000 to 999999.
-The smallest prize is 40 pesos and the mega jackpot is 150 million pesos.
+The smallest prize is 40 pesos, and the mega jackpot is 150 million pesos.

-- 4-Digit Game: a similar concept to the 6-Digit Game, the 4-Digit Game is played three times per week and the ticket costs 10 pesos.
-The smallest prize is 100 pesos and the biggest one is currently set at 10,000 pesos.
+- 4 Digit: a similar concept to the 6-Digit Game, the 4-Digit Game is played three times per week, and the ticket costs 10 pesos.
+The smallest prize is 100 pesos, and the biggest one is currently set at 10,000 pesos.

-- Suertes Lotto: the game is currently available in Visayas-Mindanao, as well as in Luzon.
-Each lotto ticket costs 10 pesos and to play the game, one will have to choose a three-digit number from 000 to 999.
+- Swertres Lotto: the game is currently available in Visayas-Mindanao, as well as in Luzon.
+Each lotto ticket costs 10 pesos and to play the game; one will have to choose a three-digit number from 000 to 999.
 The smallest prize is 750 pesos and the biggest one – 4,500 pesos.